Why People Do Bad Things

 Correction Feb.
 14, 2018

 In this story, we refer to Toby Groves' lie in 2004 on his mortgage loan application as "his first bad act."
-We should have noted that according to court records, Groves admitted that he began the "scheme" to defraud banks "on or about June 30, 2003."
-In addition, court records show he admitted to owing the federal Internal Revenue Service $299,997 for claims made about the tax years 2001-2003.
+We should have noted that according to court records, Groves admitted that he began the "scheme" to defraud banks "on or about June 20, 2003."
+In addition, court records show he was ordered to pay the federal Internal Revenue Service $299,997 after pleading guilty to tax evasion as part of the fraud scheme.

 The details about others in this report — including researchers Lamar Pierce, Francesca Gino and Ann Tenbrunsel — are not in question.